Fragrant sumac

 - Is Fragrant sumac good for the Colorado Front Range?

-- Yes.
-Fragrant sumac is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Fragrant sumac is a well-suited shrub for Colorado's Front Range.

 - How big does Fragrant sumac get?